Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Introduction

 Having introduced set contribution functions, we define principles for them, some of which are generalizations of single-argument contribution function principles, and some of which are novel (Section~\ref{sec:principles}).
-The principles based on the single-argument setting adapt established principles to sets: \begin{enumerate*}[label=\roman*)] \item \emph{Contribution existence} stipulates that if a topic's final strength does not equal its initial strength, a non-zero set contributor must exist; \item \emph{Quantitative contribution existence} requires that for all partitions of a set of arguments, the sum of the set contributions to a topic, given the partitions, must add up to the delta between the topic's final and initial strengths; \item \emph{Directionality} stipulates that if a set contributor cannot reach a topic, the contribution to the topic must be zero; \item finally, \emph{counterfactuality} requires that a set contribution matches the inverted sign of the effect on a topics' final strength when removing the set contributor, or in the stricter \emph{quantitative} case, equals the delta between a topic's final strength with set contributor present and its final strength without. \end{enumerate*}
+The principles based on the single-argument setting adapt established principles to sets: \begin{enumerate*}[label=\roman*)] \item \emph{Contribution existence} stipulates that if a topic's final strength does not equal its initial strength, a non-zero set contributor must exist; \item \emph{Quantitative contribution existence} requires that for all partitions of a set of arguments, the sum of the set contributions to a topic, given the partitions, must add up to the difference between the topic's final and initial strengths; \item \emph{Directionality} stipulates that if a set contributor cannot reach a topic, the contribution to the topic must be zero; \item finally, \emph{counterfactuality} requires that a set contribution matches the inverted sign of the effect on a topics' final strength when removing the set contributor, or in the stricter \emph{quantitative} case, equals the difference between a topic's final strength with set contributor present and its final strength without. \end{enumerate*}

-We also introduce entirely new principles based on intuitions about desired behaviors, given several set contributors and interactions between them: \begin{enumerate*}[label=\roman*)] \item \emph{Weak quantitative contribution existence} stipulates that a partition of the arguments must exist for which the sum of the contributions of the partition to a topic adds up to the delta between the topics final and initial strengths; \item \emph{Consistency} requires that if two set's contributions to the same topic have the same sign, then the contribution of the sets' union (to the same topic) must have the corresponding sign as well; \item Finally, \emph{monotonicity} stipulates that when one set contributor is a superset of (or equal to) another one, the contribution of the former must be at least as large as the latter (to the same topic). \end{enumerate*}
+We also introduce entirely new principles based on intuitions about desired behaviors, given several set contributors and interactions between them: \begin{enumerate*}[label=\roman*)] \item \emph{Weak quantitative contribution existence} stipulates that a partition of the arguments must exist for which the sum of the contributions of the partition to a topic adds up to the difference between the topics final and initial strengths; \item \emph{Consistency} requires that if two set's contributions to the same topic have the same sign, then the contribution of the sets' union (to the same topic) must have the corresponding sign as well; \item \emph{Monotonicity} stipulates that when one set contributor is a superset of (or equal to) another one, the contribution of the former must be at least as large as the latter (to the same topic); \item Finally, \emph{symmetry} requires that if a topic's direct supporters and attackers are equally strong (with respect to a one-to-one mapping of final strengths), then the contribution of their union to the topic is $0$. \end{enumerate*}